• Instagram

 This recipe shares instructions for tempering and not tempering the white chocolate depending on your usage needs.

-White chocolate chips and matcha on a countertop.
+White chocolate chips, matcha, and coconut oil on a countertop.

-Chocolate chips - White chocolate works best in this recipe because it turns green when the matcha is added.
+Chocolate chips – White chocolate works best in this recipe because it turns green when the matcha is added.
 You can also use bittersweet chocolate chips instead of white chocolate chips if you like.
-They won’t be green in color, but they will be matcha flavored.
+They won’t be green in color, but they will be matcha-flavored.
+If you can, use high-quality white chocolate or baking white chocolate that you’ve tried already and know that you enjoy the taste.
+I like the brands Ghiradelli or Guittard chocolate chips if they’re available.

 If you are tempering the white chocolate, you must use the 2-ingredient white chocolate.
 White chocolate varies greatly in taste and consistency - some varieties have a runny consistency and some are more thick and rich.
 This is specifically due to the variance in ingredients.